Reviewable/nodefire/README.md

 child(path, scope)

 /**
+ * Creates a new NodeFire object on a child of this one, without interpolating the path.
+Useful
+ * when the path may contain interpolation syntax that must be disregarded, and you've already
+ * manually escaped it.
+ * @param path The path to the desired child, relative to this reference.
+The path will not be
+ *     interpolated and must already be escaped, if necessary.
+ * @returns {NodeFire} A new NodeFire object on the child reference.
+ */
+childRaw(path)

+/**
  * Gets this reference's current value from Firebase, and inserts it into the cache if a
  * maxCacheSize was set and the `cache` option is not false.
  * @return {Promise} A promise that is resolved to the reference's value, or rejected with an error.